(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on June 9, 2022.

-Your care team will help you decide on treatment depending on the stage of your colon cancer.
+Following a colon cancer diagnosis, the care team will work with the patient to develop a treatment plan depending on the stage of colon cancer.
 Stage refers to how much the cancer is localized or has spread outside its original area.

-Generally speaking, surgery is typically the first treatment for localized colon cancer.
+Surgery for colorectal cancer is typically the first treatment for localized colon cancer.
 Chemotherapy may also be an option.
-Additional treatments may be recommended for distant colon cancer (cancer that has reached other organs).
+Additional treatments may be recommended for distant colon cancer (cancer that has spread to other organs).

-With colon cancer, stage 0 is used to describe cancer that is located in the colon’s inner lining but has not spread beyond it.
+With colon cancer, stage 0 describes cancer that is located in the colon’s inner lining but has not spread beyond it.
 Cancer at this stage is also called carcinoma in situ.
 For stage 0 colon cancer, surgery is the most common treatment, and it’s typically the only treatment needed.
-This often means removing the polyp (a group of cells), or the area with cancer in the colon, in a procedure called a polypectomy.
+This often means removing the colon polyp (a group of cells), or the area with cancer in the colon, in a procedure called a polypectomy.
 Doctors may perform this procedure during a colonoscopy.

-If the cancer is too large to be removed, a partial colectomy, which removes part of the colon, may be performed.
-This procedure removes the cancerous section of the colon section and adjacent lymph nodes.
+If the cancer is too large to be removed, the surgeon may perform a partial colectomy, which removes part of the colon.
+This procedure removes the cancerous section of the colon and adjacent lymph nodes.
 The surgeon may join the healthy parts of the colon after removing the cancer in a procedure called anastomosis.

-Colon cancers in stage 1 are deeper into the layers of the colon wall, but they haven’t spread beyond the colon wall or into nearby lymph nodes.
+Stage 1 colon cancers have moved into the layers of the colon wall, but they haven’t spread beyond the colon wall or to nearby lymph nodes.

-If a polyp was discovered, it would be removed during a colonoscopy, which may be the only treatment needed.
+If a polyp is discovered, it's removed during a colonoscopy, which may be the only treatment needed.

 Surgery for stage 1 colon cancer typically involves a partial colectomy, which removes part of the colon.